Manual Installation of Owl¶

 OWL_INSTALL_BASE_URL |

-The download URL for the Owl installation script and installation package. |
+The download address for the Owl installation script and installation package |

 OWL_REGISTRY_ENDPOINT |

-The Owl CLI Endpoint corresponding to the site where the workspace belongs. |
+The Owl CLI Endpoint corresponding to the site where the workspace belongs |

 OWL_TOKEN |

-Service access token, used to identify the caller's identity, corresponding to DF-API-KEY❗️Supports using workspace API Key or personal API Key.
-The latter is recommended. |
+Service access token, used to identify the caller's identity, corresponding to DF-API-KEY❗️Supports using workspace API Key or personal API Key, the latter is recommended |

 OWL_REGISTRY_ENDPOINT must be filled with the Guance Center Owl CLI Endpoint corresponding to the site where the workspace belongs.
 Do not manually append /api/v1.

-OWL_INSTALL_BASE_URLis used to download the installation script and package.OWL_REGISTRY_ENDPOINTis used for the CLI to access the Owl service of the Guance Center.OWL_TOKENis the service access token, used to identify the caller's identity, corresponding toDF-API-KEY
+OWL_INSTALL_BASE_URLis used to download the installation script and installation packageOWL_REGISTRY_ENDPOINTis used for CLI to access the Owl service of the Guance CenterOWL_TOKENis the service access token, used to identify the caller's identity, corresponding toDF-API-KEYOWL_API_KEYis an alias environment variable forOWL_TOKEN.
+When both are set,OWL_API_KEYtakes precedence

 Permission Requirements¶

 OWL_TOKEN uses the Guance API Key.
-The accessible resources and executable operations of the Owl CLI depend on the Open API permissions of this API Key.
+The accessible resources and executable operations of Owl CLI depend on the Open API permissions of this API Key.

-- Can access the current workspace.
+- Can access the current workspace

-- Can access the Owl CLI Endpoint.
+- Can access the Owl CLI Endpoint

-- Has the basic access permissions required to synchronize the tool catalog.
+- Has the basic access permissions required to synchronize the tool catalog

 Endpoint List¶

-The Owl CLI service provides independent Endpoints by site.
+Owl CLI service provides independent Endpoints by site.
 Please select the corresponding service address based on the site where your workspace is located.

 | Deployment Type | Site Name | Endpoint |